The Regulations provide a means for you to raise a complaint about any service the University provides and to get that issue resolved.

 - Complaint Hearing

-Further details of these latter stages are set out in Part E of the University General Regulations.
+Further details of these latter stages are set out in the Regulations.
 If you have exhausted the University’s internal processes and you remain dissatisfied, you have the opportunity to take your complaint further by approaching the national Office for the Independent Adjudicator (OIA) who will consider reviewing your case.

 What if your complaint is about your Head of School, and is very serious?